MSallermann/chemfit/docs/src/usage/mpi.rst

 .. note::

-    To run with ``SCMEFitting`` with MPI, you need a working MPI installation -- duh!
+    To run with ``ChemFit`` with MPI, you need a working MPI installation -- duh!
 If you're on a cluster, consult its documentation.
 You can of course also install MPI on your local machine.

-    Further, you need to have ``mpi4py``, which is an optional dependency installed with ``pip install scme_fitting[mpi]``.
+    Further, you need to have ``mpi4py``, which is an optional dependency installed with ``pip install chemfit[mpi]``.

-The gist of it is that you can use MPI to parallelize the evaluation of the individual terms in a :py:class:`~scme_fitting.combined_objective_function.CombinedObjectiveFunction`.
+The gist of it is that you can use MPI to parallelize the evaluation of the individual terms in a :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction`.

 In principle the fitting code looks not terribly different from the single threaded case.

 Within the python script, the required steps are:

-1. **All ranks** construct the :py:class:`~scme_fitting.combined_objective_function.CombinedObjectiveFunction`
+1. **All ranks** construct the :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction`
-2. **All ranks** enter the context provided by :py:class:`~scme_fitting.mpi_wrapper_cob.MPIWrapperCOB`
+2. **All ranks** enter the context provided by :py:class:`~chemfit.mpi_wrapper_cob.MPIWrapperCOB`
 3. **The main rank** calls the fitting routines

 .. note::